 They are mostly dark and lack highlights.
 When looking at these, you’re more likely to feel down and tense.

-This is really just the tip of the iceberg, but hopefully it will get you started recognizing how color can be a character in your photos.
-If you want to learn more, I highly recommend these articles:
+This is really just the tip of the iceberg, but hopefully it will get you started in recognizing how color can be a character in your photos.
+If you want to learn more, I highly recommend these posts:

 - Using Color to Create Strong Photo Compisitions